xddxdd/blog/source/_posts/en/article/modify-website/serve-gopher-with-nginx.lantian/index.md

 Changelog
 ---------

-- 2021-03-24: Improve post processing, add scripts for parsing links and images.
+- 2021-03-24: Improve post-processing, add scripts for parsing links and images.
 - 2021-03-21: Initial version.

 What's Gopher
 -------------

-Gopher is a protocol born in the early ages of Internet.
-It was invented at University of Minnesota on 1991, with a purpose similar to HTTP today.
+Gopher is a protocol born in the early ages of the Internet.
+It was invented at the University of Minnesota in 1991, with a purpose similar to HTTP today.
 The protocol itself is extremely simple:

-1. Client connects to TCP port 70 of server, and send one line of URL ending with CRLF, e.g. `some_dir/hello.txt`
+1. Client connects to TCP port 70 of the server, and send one line of URL ending with CRLF, e.g. `some_dir/hello.txt`
-2. Server sends data of the requested file and closes connection.
+2. Server sends data of the requested file and closes the connection.
 3. And we're done.

 The server could be returning a text file, a picture, a binary file, or a Gopher list file called `Gophermap` with special formatting.
 Each line of the file is composed of the following fields:

-1. A character representing the type of this line, may it be text (`i`), a link to text file (`0`), a link to another Gophermap (`1`), a picture (`I`), or a binary (`9`).
-Of course there are other types for protocols no longer used today, see [RFC1436 Section 3.8](https://tools.ietf.org/html/rfc1436#section-3.8) for more details.
+1. A character representing the type of this line, may it be text (`i`), a link to a text file (`0`), a link to another Gophermap (`1`), a picture (`I`), or a binary (`9`).
+Of course, there are other types meant for protocols no longer used today.
+See [RFC1436 Section 3.8](https://tools.ietf.org/html/rfc1436#section-3.8) for more details.
-2. A line of message to be shown for this line, e.g. `Hello World`.
+2. A message line to be shown for this line, e.g., `Hello World`.
 3. A TAB character.
-4. Target path of the link, e.g. `/some_dir/hello.txt`.
+4. Target path of the link, e.g., `/some_dir/hello.txt`.
 5. A TAB character.
-6. Target host name of the link, e.g. `gopher.lantian.pub`.
+6. Target hostname of the link, e.g., `gopher.lantian.pub`.
 7. A TAB character.
 8. Target port of the link, usually `70`.
 9. CR+LF as line ending.